telamon/mdpreview/README.md

 * Auto-reload that preserves scroll position.
 * Theme support (github, bitbucket, solarized, whiteonblack)
 * Vi motion keys (`j`, `k`, `G`, `g`)
+* Append detected.
+If the end of the document is being viewed and new contents is appended, mdpreview automatically scrolls to the bottom.

 Installation
 ------------